Fast Phylogeny Support (phyloFast):

 Grids of knots for Gaussian Predictive Process (GPP) are centred for

-.
+the coordinates in constructKnots.
 More knots were produced than

 requested.

-Prediction failed in spatial models with predictEtaMean = TRUE
+Prediction failed in spatial models with predictEtaMean = TRUE.

 Prediction failed in spatial NNGP models.